microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/vmware/vmware_terraform_winsrv/vmware_winsrv2k19_template/_index.md

 ## Create a VMware vSphere template for Windows Server 2019

-The following README will guide you on how to create a Windows Server 2019 VMware vSphere virtual machine template.
+The following Jumpstart scenario will guide you on how to create a Windows Server 2019 VMware vSphere virtual machine template.

 ## Prerequisites